Since 1996, we have trained over 5,000 nonprofit teams in the United States, Canada, the United Kingdom, and several countries in Europe.

 - Attend cultivation events and bring others

-We recommend, rather than focusing on where to find the tuition funds, that you focus first on having other volunteers, board members, and staff from your organization attend an in-person introductory seminar or webinar or watch our Creating Sustainable Funding for Your Nonprofit 55-Minute Recorded Seminar to learn more about the Benevon Model.
+We recommend, rather than focusing on where to find the tuition funds, that you focus first on having other volunteers, board members, and staff from your organization watch The Benevon Model—Five Key Metrics for Getting It Right Recorded Webinar to learn more about the Benevon Model.
 We have found that after enough people from your team understand how the model works and are motivated to participate in the program, they will work together to secure the funding.